sematic-ai/sematic/docs/type-support.md

 ## Pseudo-static type checking

-Because Sematic construct the execution graph of your pipeline using futures whose type is known (thanks to your type annotations), it is able to also fail even before any concrete values are known, potentially saving you many hours of wasted compute or debugging.
+Because Sematic constructs the execution graph of your pipeline using futures whose type is known (thanks to your type annotations), it is able to also fail even before any concrete values are known, potentially saving you many hours of wasted compute or debugging.